MicrosoftDocs/ai-builder/ai-builder-docs/distribute-model.md

 ## Limitations

-- Only prediction models can be distributed through solutions.
+- Only binary classification models can be distributed through solutions.
 - Only published/scheduled models can be distributed through solutions.
-- When adding a prediction model in a solution, the output entity used by the model needs to be added in the same solution.
+- When adding a binary classification model in a solution, the output entity used by the model needs to be added in the same solution.